Indonesia warns relations with Australia to worsen after spying leak

 Earlier Snowden leaks have detailed vast intelligence collection by the U.S. National Security Agency (NSA) on allies, including German Chancellor Angela Merkel, prompting protests and a U.S. review of intelligence gathering.

-Indonesia is Australia's nearest Asian neighbor and an important strategic ally.
+Indonesia is Australia's nearest Asian neighbour and an important strategic ally.
 Relations were already shaky after Abbott in September proposed turning back boats of asylum-seekers hoping to reach Australia after coming through Indonesia.

 (Additional reporting by Lincoln Feast in Sydney; Writing by Jonathan Thatcher; Editing by Robert Birsel)